Rocky Top, Tennessee: Rocky Top era to present day

 In 2013, a business group proposed to construct and operate a water park in the city if its name was changed to "Rocky Top" to take advantage of the song of the same name.
 On November 7, 2013, Lake City's city council voted to ask the Tennessee General Assembly to amend the city charter to adopt the proposed name.
-The House of Bryant, which owns the copyright to the song, as well as multiple trademarks and copyrights associated with it due to its status as the main University of Tennessee fight song, objected to the name change, asserting that it would violate intellectual property rights.
+The House of Bryant, which owned the copyright to the song, as well as multiple trademarks and copyrights associated with it due to its status as the main University of Tennessee fight song, objected to the name change, asserting that it would violate intellectual property rights.
 On May 29, U.S. District Judge Thomas A. Varlan denied the House of Bryant's request for a preliminary injunction, holding that renaming the town was not likely to be deemed to be a use in commerce as required for trademark infringement.

 On June 26, 2014, the name change was official after District Judge Varlan denied a last-minute attempt by House of Bryant to prevent the vote.
 House of Bryant appealed to the Sixth Circuit Court of Appeals.

-As of 2018, the plans for the $100 million dollar water park remain in development as the company in charge of the project was waiting for approval of the land usage by the state government.
+As of 2018, the plans for the $100 million water park remain in development as the company in charge of the project was waiting for approval of the land usage by the state government.
 Since 2014, the City of Rocky Top has seen minimal growth, with several retail and restaurants opening near the I-75 exit in the city's limits.